sbeyer/steiner-tree-results/README.md

 This file contains results for PUCN instances [DIMACS].

+The bounds are taken from [FLLLMRSS14].

 ### gaps.csv

 This file contains results for GAPS instances [DIMACS].

+The optimal values can be computed from the given parameters (details and references will be added later).

 ### efst.csv